codeaucafe/codeaucafe/README.md

 ### 👋 Hey there friend!!!
 My name is **David Dansby**.
-I am a self-taught software engineer at Atlassian.
+I am a software engineer at Bestow.
 I have a strong passion for distributed systems, microservices, secure data processing systems, Go, Python, and rare single-origin coffees.
 When time allows you can find me tinkering with one of my split mechanical keyboards.
 Recently, I've been getting into home automation.

-### 📰 FYI: you may have previously seen me referred to as DataDavd or datadavd online which is relic username from my past data engineering days, but I now go by my codeaucafe username on GitHub.
+### 💪 I’m currently a Senior Software Engineer at Bestow [(check us out)](https://techcrunch.com/2025/05/13/insurtech-bestow-lands-120m-series-d-from-goldman-sachs-smith-point-capital/).
+Previously, I was a software engineer at Atlassian on the Jira Align and Bitbucket Cloud teams.

-### 💪 I’m currently working remotely at Atlassian as a Software Engineer on our Jira Align product (mostly working on the C#/.NET backend sprinkled with some frontend work in React).
-Previously, I worked on the Bitbucket Cloud Data Privacy and Security team as a software engineer using Go and Python with a focus on all things security and data protection.
-And before that, I was a data engineer on the Data Analytics and Engineering team at Atlassian that owned the core data pipelines (we typically ingested 500GB+ of data each day into our pipelines; and processed even more!!!).
+### 📰 Note: I previously went by DataDavd/datadavd online (a relic from my data engineering days), but now use codeaucafe as my GitHub username.

 ### :mount_fuji: I'm located in the greater Seattle area.